Solution

 The problem

-Sensitivity labels are inconsistent across tenants
+Sensitivity labels are often inconsistent

 Per-seat licensing has to match real users